On optimizing discrete Morse functions: Discrete Morse functions on filtrations

 \section{Discrete Morse functions on filtrations}

 This section shows how a filtration may simplify the task of constructing an acyclic matching by splitting it into smaller, typically much more manageable pieces.
-We independently discovered Lemma ~\ref{filter}, but it also appears as the ``cluster lemma'' in [Jo], and the idea has been used widely (e.g. see [BBLSW], [Hul], [Ko], and [Sh]).
-The argument below also applies to non-regular CW complexes obtained from regular ones by a series of elementary collapses, using the generalized notion of acyclic matching from Section ~\ref{gradpath}. \begin{lem} Let $\Delta $ be a regular $CW$ complex which decomposes into collections $\Delta_{\sigma }$ of cells, indexed by the elements $\sigma $ in a partial order $P$ which has a unique minimal element $\hat{0}=\Delta_0$.
-Furthermore, assume that this decomposition is as follows: \begin{enumerate} \item Each cell belongs to exactly one $\Delta_{\sigma }$ . \item For each $\sigma\in P$, $\cup_{\tau \le \sigma} \Delta_{\tau}$ is a subcomplex of $\Delta $. \end{enumerate} For each $\sigma\in P$, let $M_{\sigma }$ be an acyclic matching on the subposet of $F(\Delta )$, denoted $F(\Delta |_{\Delta_{\sigma }})$, which consists of the cells in $\Delta_{\sigma }$.
+We independently discovered Lemma ~\ref{filter}, but it also appears as the ``Cluster Lemma'' in [16], and the idea has been used widely (e.g. see [1], [14], [17], and [20]).
+The argument below also applies to non-regular CW complexes obtained from regular ones by a series of collapses, using the generalized notion of acyclic matching from Section ~\ref{gradpath}. \begin{lem} Let $\Delta $ be a regular $CW$ complex which decomposes into collections $\Delta_{\sigma }$ of cells, indexed by the elements $\sigma $ in a partial order $P$ which has a unique minimal element $\hat{0}=\Delta_0$.
+Furthermore, assume that this decomposition is as follows: \begin{enumerate} \item Each cell belongs to exactly one $\Delta_{\sigma }$ . \item For each $\sigma\in P$, $\cup_{\tau \le \sigma} \Delta_{\tau}$ is a subcomplex of $\Delta $. \end{enumerate} For each $\sigma\in P$, let $M_{\sigma }$ be an acyclic matching on the subposet of $F(\Delta )$ consisting of the cells in $\Delta_{\sigma }$.
 Then $\cup_{\sigma\in P} M_{\sigma }$ is an acyclic matching on $F (\Delta )$. \end{lem}